 Utah mom accused of poisoning husband with fentanyl in cocktail took out $2 million in life insurance policies on him

-PARK CITY, Utah — A woman who allegedly spiked her husband's drink with fentanyl and then wrote a children's book about grief after he died is now accused of secretly taking out almost $2 million in life insurance policies on him.
+A Utah woman who allegedly spiked her husband’s drink with fentanyl and then wrote a children’s book about grief after he died is now accused of secretly taking out nearly $2 million in life insurance policies on him.

-The allegations against Kouri Richins were raised in an amended court document filed Thursday that led to the postponement of a detention hearing originally scheduled for Friday.
+The allegations against the woman, Kouri Richins, were raised in an amended court document filed on Thursday, May 18, that led to the postponement of a detention hearing originally scheduled for Friday, May 19.

-Richins, 33, is charged with aggravated murder and three counts of possession of a controlled substance with intent to distribute following the death of her husband, Eric Richins, last March 4.
+Richins, 33, is charged with aggravated murder and three counts of possession of a controlled substance with intent to distribute following her husband Eric Richins’ death on March 4, 2022.

 He was found unresponsive in the bedroom of their home in Kamas, about 40 miles southeast of Salt Lake City, after she made him a Moscow Mule to celebrate a business deal.
 An autopsy and a toxicology report found that he died from a fentanyl overdose, according to a probable cause statement.